UBCHREST/ablate/README.md

 ## [Documentation](https://ubchrest.github.io/chrest/)
 Current documentation can be found online at [ABLATE Documentation](https://ubchrest.github.io/ablate/) along with a [Getting Started Guide](https://ubchrest.github.io/ablate/content/GettingStarted)

 Documentation is built using a series of static html and markdown files in the doc folder.
 [Jekyll](https://jekyllrb.com) is used to compile the documents into a static site that is published upon commit.
 You can test your changed locally following this [GitHub Guide](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/testing-your-github-pages-site-locally-with-jekyll) or with the supplied docker file.
-Math/equation is rendered using [MathJax](https://www.mathjax.org) using Latex style equations where $$ is used to define math regions.
+Math and equations are rendered using [MathJax](https://www.mathjax.org) using Latex style equations where $$ is used to define math regions.
 ```markdown
 This line would include $$x=y^2$$ and other text.